sahanaranga/TeamTHARA/README.md

     - **Subtask 1**: task2_train.py, task2_collate.py, task2_dataset.py

 2. To train a task 1 model fine-tuned on the PTC Corpus, please follow the comments in task1_train.py to load the checkpoint.
+3. The Multilingual_subtask1_code.ipynb contains the experiments done on the multilingual meme datasets provided by the SemEval2024 Competition.